Music of Missouri: Country

 Branson, Missouri is a popular tourist destination in the Ozarks of southwestern Missouri with an association with mainstream country music.
 The town's popularity grew in the 1980s when a number of prominent country stars moved to the area, including Boxcar Willie, Sons of the Pioneers, and Roy Clark.
 Two major attractions had roots in the 1950s: the Shepherd of the Hills Theatre and Park, and Silver Dollar City.
 Modern music festivals in Branson include the Old-Time Fiddle Festival, Branson Jam, and the State of the Ozarks Fiddlers Convention.
 The largest music venue in Branson is the Grand Palace, which seats upwards of 4,000 people.

 Prominent local attractions in Branson include entrepreneur and performer Jennifer Wilson, a regional celebrity known for her show at the Americana Theatre, the Mabe family's Baldknobbers jamboree, which has been running for three generations, and Jim Owen of the Jim Owen Morning Show.
 The area's country music broadcasting history, however, can be traced to nearby Springfield, Missouri in the mid-1930s, when Ralph D. Foster's KWTO began carrying live performances and syndicating them to other stations across the country.
 The station's most famous program was Ozark Jubilee, which, starting in 1955, was carried live on ABC-TV across the country.
 Foster became a major figure in the region's music history; there is a museum named after him on the campus of the College of the Ozarks.
 Other national country music TV programs originating from Springfield included Five Star Jubilee and Talent Varieties.
-Television entertainers Porter Wagoner and Speck Rhodes were from West Plains, Missouri.
+Country singer Porter Wagoner and TV entertainer Speck Rhodes were from West Plains, Missouri.

 Branson's place as a tourist destination was sparked in large part by the publication of the popular novel The Shepherd of the Hills by Harold Bell Wright in 1907, which is set in the Branson area.
 It was the first novel in America to sell over a million copies, and readers flocked to Branson to see the places described in the book.
 The local music scene and a tourism industry developed as a result.
+Country pop singers such as Jerry Wallece, and Billy Swan were from Missouri.
+Other country singers from Missouri include Sara Evans, Chris Janson, Ferlin Husky, David Nail, and Billy Yates.

-Alt-country/indie rock
+Alt-country and indie rock

 Mid-1980s

 In the mid-1980s, the Saint Louis area (and nearby southern Illinois) was home to garage rock band the Primitives and rock band the Blue Moons.
 The Blue Moons featured Festus native Mark Ortmann on drums and Brian Henneman.